globalcitizens/citizenships/Spain.md

 ### [Non-lucrative visa - english](https://www.barcelona-metropolitan.com/living/settling-in/what-you-need-to-know-about-spains-non-lucrative-visa/)

-_link to official requrement needed_
+_link to official requrements needed_

 ##### Check details in a website of Spanish embassy in a country of your residence/citizenship